The Man in the Brown Suit: Plot summary

-Nadina, a dancer in Paris, and Count Sergius Paulovitch, both in service of "the Colonel", an international agent provocateur, plan to blackmail him to prevent him from retiring, leaving his agents high and dry.
+Nadina, a dancer in Paris, and Count Sergius Paulovitch, both in service of "the Colonel", an international agent provocateur, discuss Nadina's plan to blackmail "the Colonel" with stolen diamonds that could reveal his guilt in a prior crime.

-Anne Beddingfeld witnesses an accident at Hyde Park Corner tube station when a man falls onto the live track.
-Anne picks up a note dropped by the doctor who examined the dead man, which read "17.1 22 Kilmorden Castle" and a house agent's order to view Mill House in Marlow where a dead woman has been found the next day.
+Anne Beddingfeld witnesses an accident at Hyde Park Corner tube station when a man is surprised and falls accidentally onto the live track.
+Anne picks up a note dropped by the doctor who examined the dead man, which read "17·122 Kilmorden Castle" and a house agent's order to view Mill House in Marlow where a dead woman has been found the next day.
 A young man in a brown suit was identified as a suspect, having entered the house soon after the dead woman.

-Anne realises the examination of the dead man was oddly done and visits the Mill House where she finds a canister of undeveloped film, and she learns that 'Kilmorden Castle' is a sailing ship and books passage on it.
-On board the ship, Anne meets Suzanne Blair, Colonel Race, and Sir Eustace Pedler and his secretaries, Guy Pagett and Harry Rayburn.
+Anne realizes the examination of the dead man was suspicious and visits the Mill House where she finds a canister of undeveloped film.
+Anne learns that 'Kilmorden Castle' is a sailing ship and books passage on it.
+On board the ship, Anne meets Suzanne Blair, Colonel Race, Reverend Edward Chichester, and Sir Eustace Pedler and his secretaries, Guy Pagett and Harry Rayburn.

 Colonel Race recounts the story of the theft of diamonds some years before, attributed to the son of a South African gold magnate, John Eardsley, and his friend Harry Lucas.
-The friends joined the war where John was killed and his father's huge fortune passed to his next of kin, Race himself.
+The friends fought in the Great War where John was killed and his father's huge fortune passed to his next of kin, Race himself.
 Lucas was posted as "missing in action".

-Anne and Suzanne examine the piece of paper Anne obtained in the Underground station and realises that it could refer to cabin 71, Suzanne's cabin, originally booked by a woman who did not appear.
+Anne and Suzanne examine the piece of paper Anne obtained in the Underground station and realizes that it could refer to cabin 71, Suzanne's cabin, originally booked by a woman who did not appear.
 Anne connects finding the film roll in Mill House with a film canister containing uncut diamonds that was dropped into Suzanne's cabin in the early hours of the 22nd.
 They speculate that Harry Rayburn is the Man in the Brown Suit.